 I was elected as the Curriculum Governor at the beginning of November 2019, this is my first term as a Governor and I am looking forward to the challenges that lie ahead.

 I have a child in year 3 and another that will join the school in 2021.
 I run a local Electrical Contracting company and any spare time I have is spent outdoors as I am a keen mountain biker and snowboarder.

-I am new to the governing board, having been appointed as Foundation Governor in January 2021, having been an Associate Member since May 2020.
-I live in Chudleigh and have two daughters, of which one is in Year 1.
+I was appointed as Foundation Governor in January 2021, having been an Associate Member since May 2020.
+I live in Chudleigh and have two daughters.
 I am a chartered civil engineer and work across the UK for a large contracting business.
 My hobbies include triathlon, playing the piano and beer brewing.

-I have been working with children as a Clinical Psychologist since 2005 but have worked with children from my very first jobs.
+I have been working with children as a Clinical Psychologist since 2005 but have worked with children for a long time before that.
 Currently I work in the NHS and lead a team of psychological practitioners to support a variety of children including those with SEND.
 I hoping that my experience will be helpful in ensuring all children at this school fulfil their potential and are happy at school.

 I was elected as safeguarding Governor in September 2020.
 I have worked in a variety of roles around safeguarding since 2009, with a specialist role in domestic abuse and education projects in 2011/12.
 I then qualified in a Social Work Masters in 2013 and have worked within frontline children’s services since this time.
 I started my career in Nottingham City, before making a whole family move to Devon in early 2019.
 I now hold a position as a team manager in Torbay.

 I am pleased to be able to bring my experience into the school community and support the continued good practice of the schools safeguarding practices.